 Solar Power is generated by a home and not a utility company that can force fee and consumption increases on a regular basis.
 A solar loan stays the same for the time of the loan.
 Electricity costs will certainly not stay the same for the next five, ten or even twenty years.
 Residential electricity prices have risen consistently in the past ten years.
 According to the Energy Information Administration, residential electricity rates have increased nationally by around 15% in the last 10 years.

-Go Solar Power will analyze the power that is consumed for a family to see real time savings from day one.
-There is never money down required and Solar loans are as low as 1.49% for a twenty year loan.
+Go Solar Power will analyze the power that is consumed for a family.
+Allowing to see real time savings from day one.
+There is never money down required and Solar loans are as low as 0.99% for a twenty year loan.
 There is no pre-payment penalty.
 Special offers can add up to twelve months of no payments to the existing no payment bonuses.

-When you buy a Solar System from Go Solar Power (either with cash or a solar loan), your electricity bill will be greatly reduced or completely eliminated (except for minimum connection charge) soon after the system is connected to the grid.
+When you buy a Solar System from Go Solar Power.
+Your electricity bill will be greatly reduced or completely eliminated.
+Except for minimum connection charge soon after the system is connected to the grid.
 These monthly savings will eventually ‘pay off’ the original cost of the system.
 The typical payback period for a solar system in the US is in the range of 5-8 years.
 Fluctuations in your utility’s electricity rates will not affect this by much, and once the system is paid off, the electricity it produces is basically ‘free’.
 As the sun will now do all the work.

 Millions of Americans are being impacted by the additional costs of a full house.
 Invest the time and speak to a Go Solar Power specialist.
 Create a game plan that will see thousands of dollars in savings over the lifetime of a Go Solar Power System.